KNeugent/LineOfSightBinaries/README.md

 To select the OB stars from the Local Group Galaxy Survey, we can remove everything redder than an A0V using a (B-V) cutoff of (B-V) < 0.0.
 However, we must also consider interstellar reddening.
 From Massey et al. (2007) we get the reddening values E(B-V).
 The first number is the average reddening and the number in parenthesis is the range.
 For this project, we'll use the average.
 For M31, this is: 0.13 (0.06-0.25)

 We'd also like to set a brightness criteria.
-Based on our observing set-up, we won't detect any OB stars fainter than V = 21.
-Using these cuts, we find 26762 OB stars in M31.
+Based on our observing setup, we won't detect any OB stars fainter than V = 21.
+Using these cuts, we find `26,762` OB stars in M31.

-I've included the M31binaries.csv and M31OBs.csv files that include the coordinates of the M31 red supergiant + OB binaries and known OB stars in M31, respectively (in decimal degree csv format).
+I've included the M31binaries.csv and M31OBs.csv files that contain the coordinates of the M31 red supergiant + OB binaries and known OB stars in M31, respectively (in decimal degree csv format).
 Running the lineOfSight.py script with the following inputs outputs the losResults.csv file.

 Inputs:
 * nRuns = 10000